nguyenchiencong/godot-lsp-bridge/README.md

 1. Accepts LSP messages via stdin
 2. Forwards them to Godot's TCP LSP server
 3. Returns responses back via stdout

+## Troubleshooting

+### LSP not connecting

+1. Make sure Godot Editor is running with your project open
+2. Check that the LSP server is enabled in Godot (Editor Settings > Network > Language Server)
+3. Try setting `GODOT_LSP_DEBUG=true` to see detailed logs

+### Windows: Command not found

+Use `godot-lsp-bridge.cmd` instead of `godot-lsp-bridge` in your configuration.

 ## Development